CrossRoadsOptics/crossroadoptics.github.io/contributing.md

 ## Software Architecture
 SantosPlatform is built from three components working in tandem:  TrafficIntelligence, SantosGUI, and SantosCloud.
-These components each handle a part of the work of analyzing a user’s video -- from project creation, configuration, uploading, and analyzing.
+These components each handle a part of the work of analyzing a user’s video -- including project creation, configuration, uploading, and analyzing.
 The relations between these components are detailed below.

 <center>
 <img src="/img/System_Diagram.jpg" width="100%">